FutureTPM/ROTed/README.md

 (Make sure you execute `init-repo.sh` at the root of the artifact.)

+:warning: This repository relies on submodules to pull its dependencies.
+Therefore, you will need an active internet connection to run `init-repo.sh`.

 Our implementations depend on [BLAKE3](https://github.com/BLAKE3-team/BLAKE3).
 The `init-repo.sh` will initialize this dependency and connect it to our build system.